Guide: How to choose your Magnifier

 Magnification 5x – 6x, smaller field of view and round lens.

-All magnifiers with magnification power above 4x have round lens, not rectangular with a smaller field of view.
+All magnifiers with magnification power above 4x have a round lens, not rectangular, and a smaller field of view.
 Magnifiers with 5x only allow to read at best 3 words at a time.

 Magnification 7x – 30x, inspection of fine details.

 The smaller field of view that comes with a 7x or greater magnification are recommended for inspection of very fine details, such as the range from PEAK.
-The magnifier rests on the object inspected.
+Most magnifiers in this category are designed to rest on the object being inspected.